 An audiology test will be provided annually to uniform Fire Department personnel.

 Employees must be able to physically and mentally perform the duties of the position.
-Any action taken by the EMPLOYER in connection with this provision, including termination shall be upon the recommendation of the City physician and the Fire Chief.
+Any action taken by the EMPLOYER in connection with this provision, including termination, shall be upon the recommendation of the City physician and the Fire Chief.

-The employee shall be afforded a copy of his/her medical records upon request of the City's physician.
+The employee shall be afforded a copy of their medical records upon request of the City's physician.

-The employee may obtain a second medical opinion at his/her own expense if the City's physician's report may affect his/her employment status.
+The employee may obtain a second medical opinion at their own expense if the City's physician's report may affect their employment status.
 The employee reserves the right to select the physician furnishing the second opinion and shall be afforded a pre-termination hearing.

 The Employer shall provide all ASSOCIATION members with vaccinations for Hepatitis B, and subsequent booster inoculations.